mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.0/integrations/hdfs/index.md

 # S3

 To set up S3 connectivity, you must be on a cluster in permissive or strict mode.
+If a service account has not been created, follow these steps to create one.

-1. Set up a Service Account for {{ model.techName }} and its secrets.
+1. Set up a service account for {{ model.techName }} and its secrets.

     ```bash
     export DSENGINE_SA=dsengine_sa